bpf-endeavor/bpf-app-offload-measurement/docs/measurement_plan.md

 - How off is the BPF helper for getting the timer, what is the resolution?
     + Can I trust this timer or do I need to add my own?
-        + I did an experiment: the `bpf_ktime_get_ns` is off by 70 ns (at median) this is not a good resolution for performing micro-benchmarks.
-(Running a BPF program is considerd to have 20ns overhead).
+        + I did an experiment: the `bpf_ktime_get_ns` is off by 45 ns in average. this is not a good resolution for performing micro-benchmarks.
+Running a BPF program is considerd to have 30 ns of overhead.

 ## Metrics to measure